a5ras/Bug-Bounty/02.Information-Disclosure/04-Exposed-.git-Folders.md

 #### 3.2: Analyze the History (Linux Terminal)

-You asked how to do this in a Linux terminal.
+In a Linux terminal.
 Once you have the `.git` folder, `cd` into that directory.
 Here are the most important Git commands for finding secrets:

 1.  **`git log`**: This is the most important command.
 It shows you a list of all the commits (changes) made to the project, from newest to oldest.